Maximum Security's trainer among 27 charged by U.S. in global horse racing doping scheme

 "What actually happened to the horses amounted to nothing less than abuse," William Sweeney, assistant director-in-charge of the FBI's New York office, said at a news conference.
 The defendants include Maximum Security trainer Jason Servis, who according to prosecutors covertly administered performance-enhancing drugs to that horse and "virtually all of the racehorses under his control."

 Maximum Security, one of the world's best racehorses, won last month's $20 million Saudi Cup, the world's richest horse race.
 He also appeared to have won the 2019 Kentucky Derby, before being disqualified for interference.
-Servis entered horses in some 1,082 races between 2018 and last month, while another defendant trainer, Jorge Navarro, entered horses in 1,480 races over that time, prosecutors said.
+Prosecutors said Servis entered horses in some 1,082 races between 2018 and last month, while another defendant trainer, Jorge Navarro, entered horses in 1,480 races over that time.

+Servis' lawyer Todd Onore and Navarro's lawyer Jason Kreiss said their respective clients will plead not guilty.
 Bond was set at $100,000 for Servis and $200,000 for Navarro at hearings in the federal court in Fort Lauderdale, Florida, court records show.
-Lawyers for Servis and Navarro did not immediately respond to requests for comment.

 The 27 defendants were accused of involvement in one or more drug alteration and misbranding conspiracies to deceive regulators, racing officials and the betting public, with each charge carrying a maximum five-year prison term.
 Two defendants also face smuggling or obstruction charges, each with a maximum 20-year prison term.